 Understanding standard drinks

-- Common examples include a half pint of 4.5% lager, 100ml glass of 12.5% wine and pub measure of 40% spirits.
+- Common examples include a half pint of 4.5% lager, 100ml glass of 12.5% wine and pub measure of 40% spirits

-- The number of standard drinks is based on the size of the drink and its alcohol strength, usually shown on labels as alcohol by volume (%ABV).
-The higher the alcohol strength, the higher the SD content
+- The number of standard drinks (SD) is based on the size of the drink and its alcohol strength, usually shown on labels as alcohol by volume (%ABV).
+The higher the strength of the alcohol, the higher the SD content

 IS A STANDARD DRINK THE SAME AS A UNIT?

 No. This is a really common source of confusion, particularly on labelling or packaging.
 However, it is important to remember that they are not the same.
 One UK unit contains 8 grams of pure alcohol, compared to 10 grams in one Irish standard drink.